 Fellow, Canadian Society of Landscape Architects (1990).

-NOTE: I am not taking any more Ph.D. students.
+NOTE: She is not currently taking any more Ph.D. students.